kot149/zmk-mouse-gesture/README.md

 &zip_mouse_gesture {
     stroke-size = <300>; // Size of one stroke in a gesture.
-Note that larger stroke than this value is fine, as duplicate directions will be ignored. enable-8way; // Comment out to disable 8-way gesture detection and limit to 4-way only
+Note that larger stroke than this value is fine, as duplicate directions will be ignored.

     history_back {
         pattern = <GESTURE_RIGHT>;